FAQs about Global Justice Now

 Overseas applicants : please note that we can only accept applications from people who already have the right to work in the UK, and we are required to check that entitlement for everyone we employ.
 It’s not possible for us to get work permits for people who do not already have the right to work in the UK.

-We occasionally circulate details of paid internships, one or two per year, and these are also normally advertised on our own website.
+We occasionally circulate details of paid internships, one or two per year, and these are normally advertised on the jobs page of our own website.